 Tip 3: Rent an SUV

 Did I mention that the roads in Costa Rica are awful?
 It won’t hurt if I mention it one more time – they are terrible and the drivers are not much better.
-If you don’t believe me, check out this video.
 In San Jose you will spend half your time in hair-raising merges through traffic circles surrounded by motorcycles and scooters with a death wish.

 Spending a little bit extra for an SUV with 4 wheel drive is well worth it.